 Administrative Level II behaviors may warrant a Short-Term Suspension, not to exceed five (5) school days.
-The Assistant Executive Director may recommend a Long-Term Suspension based upon aggravating factors regarding the severity of the violation or safety concerns which may warrant the recommendation of Long-Term Suspension.
+The Section Director may recommend a Long-Term Suspension based upon aggravating factors regarding the severity of the violation or safety concerns which may warrant the recommendation of Long-Term Suspension.

-The incident report is completed by the person witnessing/reporting the event, signed by the Lead Teacher and submitted to the section director with the appropriate documentation (eg. phone logs, behavior plans, emails, etc.).
-If a suspension is warranted, the Assistant Executive Director will write a formal notification letter to the student's parents/guardians, a copy of which will be filed in the student's Cumulative Folder and reported in Power School.
+The incident report is completed by the person witnessing/reporting the event, signed by the Lead Teacher and submitted to the section director with the appropriate documentation (e.g. phone logs, behavior plans, emails, etc.).
+If a suspension is warranted, the Section Director will write a formal notification letter to the student s parents/guardians, a copy of which will be filed in the student s Cumulative Folder and reported in Power School.
 In the event of escalating chronic behaviors, the support of the MTSS team is recommended.

-5.2.c.4 Administrative Level III (Continuation of Tier III)
+Administrative Level III (Continuation of Tier III)

-Includes: Assistant Executive Director, Section Director, Classroom Teacher, Parent/Guardian, Student, and School Counselor or Behavior SpecialistBehaviors addressed at the Administrative Level III, including (but not limited to): Assault, weapons, destructive devices, bomb threats, act of terror, hate crimes, breaking and entering, or anything unlawful are more severe in nature and typically result in a recommendation for Suspension, Long-Term Suspension or Exclusion.
+Includes: Section Director(s), Classroom Teacher, Parent/Guardian, Student, and School Counselor or Behavior Specialist Behaviors addressed at the Administrative Level III, including (but not limited to): Assault, weapons, destructive devices, bomb threats, act of terror, hate crimes, breaking and entering, or anything unlawful are more severe in nature and typically result in a recommendation for Suspension, Long-Term Suspension or Exclusion.
 Additionally, chronic behaviors in all previous levels not responsive to interventions may be elevated to this level.
 Referral to MTSS, alternative placement, or involvement of school counselor or other outside resources may be responses at this level.